Industrial Laundry, Uniform & Textile Rental Operations calculator

 • Built for plant managers and production planners comparing available wash, dry, finish, or full-plant pounds against route and customer demand.

-• The result shows both the absolute surplus or shortfall in pounds and the gap percentage relative to required demand.
+• It computes the surplus or shortfall in pounds and the gap as a percentage of your demand basis.

 Formula used